kzar/bitratchet-js/README.md

         missing : Default value or function to calculate default value given context.
       }

  - `string` - a primitive you can use to deal with strings contained within the binary data.
-Fixed length, pascal strings and character dynamic length charater terminated strings are supported.
+Fixed length, pascal strings and character dynamic length character terminated strings are supported.

 <!-- Break list -->